BookOps-CAT/bookops-worldcat/docs/index.md

 #### Obtaining Access Token

-Worldcat access token can be obtained by passing credential parameters into `WorldcatAccessToken` object.
+The Worldcat access token can be obtained by passing credential parameters into the `WorldcatAccessToken` object.

 ```python
 >>> from bookops_worldcat import WorldcatAccessToken